doxout/anydb-sql/README.md

 });
 ```

+### relationships

-But now you can also add properties based on relationships between tables:
+You can also add properties to the table that are based on relationships
+between tables by adding a `has` property

 ```js
 var user = db.define({